Bookkeeping Examples for Small Business and Students

 Debtors Receipt

-When a debtor pays an invoice, the transaction is between the debtors to reduce the balance and the bank account.
+When a debtor pays an invoice, the transaction is between the debtor and the bank to reduce the balance in the debtor’s bank account.
 Both of the transactions are on the balance sheet and do not affect the profit and loss account.

 AccountDebitCredit